liz3/skx/README.md

 # Skx
-This is a prototype and not functional!
+This is a prototype and can easily break!

 ## Whats Skx
 Skx is a compiler & runtime for the [Skript lang](https://github.com/SkriptLang/Skript), written in c++ 14.